taatuut/t2c/README.md

 # data

 Using some public *Waterschap* documents found online.
 Sample set can be downloaded from https://www.dropbox.com/s/9b8rv11yg7x9p63/waterschaplimburg.nl.zip?dl=1

+Feel free to use your own, any other data.
+Note that there is data exchange with OpenAI so don't use sensitive data.

 Add files to folder `docs` see file `tree_docs.txt` created with following command for sample input used: